Peace and Truce of God: Truce of God

-Peace of God and Truce of God within Chivalry and Crusade
+Peace of God and Truce of God and chivalry and crusades

-One of the interesting developments beginning at the end of the tenth century and continuing well into the eleventh century is the rhetoric of the Peace of God and Truce of God movements within chivalric pledges and as a way to divert knightly violence away from one's own country.
-While the Peace of God and the Truce of God must be seen as separately developing movements in Europe in terms of the roles of these movements martially and civilly, there are instances where the rhetoric of the movements is combined within oaths and speeches by both secular and ecclesiastical leaders, such as by secular leader Robert the Pious (996–1031).
+One of the interesting developments that began at the end of the tenth century and continued well into the eleventh century is the rhetoric of God's Peace and God's Peace movements within chivalric vows and as a way to divert chivalric violence from one's country.
+While the God's Peace and God's Peace movements must be considered as developing separately in Europe, in terms of the role of these movements in war and in civil society, there are instances where the rhetoric of the movements is combined in oaths and speeches by both secular and ecclesiastical leaders, such as the secular leader Robert the Pious (996-1031).

-The oath is important because it shows that secular powers are now willing to show obedience to ecclesiastical powers and to rein in problematic knights and armies.
-Furthermore, knightly and martial violence is often subverted by ecclesiastical powers through the use of crusade.
-For Pope Urban II, at the Council of Clermont in 1095, the subversion of martial violence is effective in dealing with secular violence:
+The oath is important because it shows that the secular powers are now willing to obey the ecclesiastical powers and rein in problematic knights and armies.
+Furthermore, chivalric and warlike violence is often undermined by the ecclesiastical powers through the use of crusades.
+For Pope Urban II at the Council of Clermont in 1095, subverting martial violence is an effective means against secular violence:

-The Peace of God and the Truce of God therefore worked within the rhetorical landscape of subverting violence by redirecting it to more applicable regions, such as a crusade in the Middle East against Islam in an attempt to regain Jerusalem.
+The Peace of God and the Truce of God thus moved in the rhetorical landscape of subverting violence by redirecting it to more appropriate areas, such as a crusade in the Middle East against Islam to recapture Jerusalem.